Patentability An Introduction:

 The patenting process is very lengthy and an expensive activity as it incurs official fees at the patent office along with any professional charges.
 In addition, it takes about 3-4 years for a patent application to get granted, during which it undergoes a thorough examination process by examiners at the patent office.

-Therefore, it is very important to conduct self-due diligence, before applying for a patent, to check if any prior art exists so that it can hinder the patenting process.
+Therefore, it is very important to conduct self-due diligence, before applying for a patent, to check if any prior art exists that could potentially hinder the patenting process.

-Moreover, an inventor or an organization can use patentability assessment as one of their tools to make a decision on their investments to be made in the research of an invention.
-Patentability assessments will enable the inventors or organizations to modify or discard their invention.
+Moreover, an inventor or an organization can use patentability search as one of their tools to make a decision on their investments to be made in the research of an invention.
+Patentability searches will enable the inventors or organizations to modify or discard their invention.

 The results from patentability search results could also be used as citations in support of the patent application.
 This will help during patent prosecution and thus increasing the probability of the patent application being granted.